 In another incident, George had to hide in a chicken coop while the Japanese were on the road in front of it.
 As he hid, George was eaten alive by mites which were a bigger bother to him than the Japanese.

 The diet of the guerrillas was better than that of the Americans who became Prisoners Of War.
-George grew his own food and became a expert on 22 types of bananas and plantains.
-He and the other guerrillas also ate fish, papaya, mangoes, corn and rice.
+George grew his own food and became an expert on 22 types of bananas and plantains.
+He and the other guerrillas also ate fish, papaya, mangoes, corn, and rice.
 In spite of this, he always felt hungry.
 His weight fell from 179 pounds to 136, as he grew from six feet to six feet three inches.

 George remained a guerrilla until American forces landed on Luzon in late 1944.
-It should also be noted that during George's time as a guerrilla, he was repeated promoted.
+It should also be noted that during George’s time as a guerrilla, he was repeatedly promoted.
 When he made contact with American forces, his guerrilla rank was Lieutenant Colonel.

 When George came out of the jungle and made contact with American forces, he was wearing a pair of pants made from a gunny sack.
-Of the 24 men that George entered the jungle with in March 1942, only three came out alive with him.
+Of the 24 men that George entered the jungle within March 1942, only three came out alive with him.
 The rest had been killed or executed by the Japanese during the war.

 On February 1, 1945, George wrote his first letter home in three years.
 When it arrived in Janesville, it was forwarded to his parents who had moved to Evansville, Wisconsin.
 George’s parents received their first news that he had survived the war.
 Up to that time, his family believed he was dead.
 In the letter he wrote:

 Dear Mom and Dad:

 I am writing a few lines to let you know that I am still alive and safe.
 I reported to our troops yesterday and I think it was one of the greatest times in my life.
 I wish I was there to tell you about it.